 Pequeño (peh-keh-nyoh) – Small: Pequeño can mean both small and little.
 Be wary of mixing up pequeño and poco when speaking, however.
 Poco means little as in “not much”.
 For example, a dog can be described as pequeño, but not poco.

 Grande (grahn-deh) – Big: Grande can mean big, tall, or old.
 In Spain, ¡Qué grande! is also used as an exclamation, meaning great or awesome.

 Calor (kah-lohr) – Heat: Weather is an important part of everyday small talk.
 To tell someone “it’s hot outside” in Spanish, you would say hace calor fuera.

 Frío (free-oh) – Cold: If you’re in someone’s house and need an extra blanket, try saying tengo frío (I’m cold).

-How to Practice Spanish Sounds
+How to Practice Spanish Words and Sounds

 The Spanish language contains many sounds that are completely new to English speakers.
 Here are six difficult Spanish sounds that you should practice during your language exercises: